BastilleBSD/rocinante/docs/chapters/template.rst

 -----------------

-Place these uppercase template hook commands into a ``Bastillefile`` in any order and automate container setup as needed.
+Place these uppercase template hook commands into a ``Bastillefile`` in any order and to automate setup.

-In addition to supporting template hooks, Rocinante supports overlaying files into the container.
+In addition to supporting template hooks, Rocinante supports overlaying files from the template to the host.
 This is done by placing the files in their full path, using the template directory as "/".

 An example here may help.
 Think of ``rocinante/templates/username/template``, our example template, as the root of our filesystem overlay.
-If you create an ``/etc/hosts`` or ``/etc/resolv.conf`` *inside* the template directory, these can be overlayed into your container.
+If you create an ``/etc/hosts`` or ``/etc/resolv.conf`` *inside* the template directory, these can be overlayed/copied to the host system.

 Note: due to the way FreeBSD segregates user-space, the majority of your overlayed template files will be in ``/usr/local``.
 The few general exceptions are the ``/etc/hosts``, ``/etc/resolv.conf``, and ``/etc/rc.conf.local``.

-After populating ``/usr/local`` with custom config files that your container will use, be sure to include ``/usr`` in the template OVERLAY definition. eg;
+After populating ``/usr/local`` with custom config files that your host will use, be sure to include ``/usr`` in the template ``CP`` definition. eg;

 .. code-block:: shell